ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-02-aws-solutions-arch-rds.md

 - DB Snapshots and backups can NOT be taken from read replicas.

-- no read replicas fro Oracle and SQL Server
+- no read replicas from Oracle and SQL Server

 Replica lag is a key metric - keeping the read replica on a similiar, in fact, exact same configuration of instances can help keep this metric inline.